 Semantic Layer + MCP: The Architecture Behind Trustworthy AI Analytics

-This guide covers how MCP and semantic layers work individually, why each is incomplete without the other, and what the full reference architecture looks like for ecommerce teams building AI analytics workflows today.
+This guide covers how MCP and semantic layers work individually, why each is incomplete without the other, and what the full reference architecture looks like for commerce teams from DTC brands to omnichannel retailers and enterprise or agencies building AI analytics workflows today.

 A Quick Primer on MCP (Model Context Protocol)